cancervariants/variation-normalization/README.md

 The Variation Normalizer parses and translates free-text descriptions of genomic variations into computable objects conforming to the [Variation Representation Specification (VRS)](https://vrs.ga4gh.org/en/latest), enabling consistent and accurate variant harmonization across a diversity of genomic knowledge resources.
 <!-- /description -->

-Variation Normalization works by using four main steps: tokenization, classification, validation, and translation.
-During tokenization, we split strings on whitespace and parse to determine the type of token.
-During classification, we specify the order of tokens a classification can have.
-We then do validation checks such as ensuring references for a nucleotide or amino acid matches the expected value and validating a position exists on the given transcript.
-During translation, we return a VRS Allele object.

-Variation Normalization is limited to the following types of variants:

-* HGVS expressions and text representations (ex: `BRAF V600E`):
-  * **protein (p.)**: substitution, deletion, insertion, deletion-insertion
-  * **coding DNA (c.)**: substitution, deletion, insertion, deletion-insertion
-  * **genomic (g.)**: substitution, deletion, ambiguous deletion, insertion, deletion-insertion, duplication
-* gnomAD-style VCF (chr-pos-ref-alt, ex: `7-140753336-A-T`)
-  * **genomic (g.)**: substitution, deletion, insertion

-Variation Normalizer accepts input from GRCh37 or GRCh8 assemblies.

-We are working towards adding more types of variations, coordinates, and representations.

 ---

 [Live OpenAPI endpoint](https://normalize.cancervariants.org/variation)